Gwynbradd/Glendrims-Guardians/Quest Log/Active/Return Arlo Jordan's inventions.md

-Beladuur promised to return Arlo's inventions together with comprehensive notes on how they performed in the field.
+Beladuur promised to return [[Arlo Jordan]]'s inventions together with comprehensive notes on how they performed in the field.